 Not only is this pork neck bone soup delicious, but it’s also incredibly easy to make.

 The smell coming from the kitchen while it simmers is incredible and the rich, savory aroma makes this soup an international favorite.

 Make sure you give the pork neck bone soup enough time to simmer.
 Doing so allows all of the flavors to really come together, and gives the meat from the bones a chance to cook through, making for a delicious, hearty meal.

-Additionally, consider adding some frozen cauliflower rice or egg noodles for additional flavor and heartiness.
+Additionally, consider adding some frozen cauliflower rice, parboiled rice, or egg noodles for additional flavor and heartiness.

 Experiment and determine which ingredients match best with your taste buds – you’ll end up with great results every time!

 Are pork neck bones safe to use in soup?
 Yes!
 Pork neck bones can be a great addition to soup.
 They are not only tasty, but also loaded with protein, minerals and vitamins.

 Be sure to buy high-quality pork neck bones from a reputable source for the best results.